Donnellys Crossing section

-The Donnellys Crossing Section (later the Donnellys Crossing Branch), also known as the Kaihu Valley Railway or Kaihu Branch, was a railway line in Northland, New Zealand.
+The Donnellys Crossing section (later the Donnellys Crossing branch), also known as the Kaihu Valley railway or Kaihu branch, was a railway line in Northland, New Zealand.
 Initially an isolated line of 35.91 km, it became a branch line when the Dargaville Branch was opened and connected it with the North Auckland Line and the rest of the national rail network in 1943.
-The branch was closed in 1959.
+The branch was closed in July 1959.

 The name of the line is often given as the Donnelly's Crossing Section or Branch.
 Although grammatically accurate, this is incorrect as the locality's name is officially recognised as Donnellys Crossing with no apostrophe.

 Construction

 The Kaihu Valley Railway Company Limited (KVRC) formed in 1882 under the provisions of the Railways Construction and Land Act of 1881 to build a railway linking lumber mills in the Kaihu Valley with the port in Dargaville.
 The Railways Construction and Land Act authorised settlers to build railways instead of waiting for the government to do it, and the KVRC hoped that diverse traffic would develop and use the line.
 However, it was not until February 1889 that the line reached Opanake, and with the Long Depression taking its toll, the KVRC went bankrupt and the government foreclosed, taking over the line in 1890.

 With the economy improving, a short extension was opened to Kaihu on 21 October 1896, but it was not until 1908 that further work was undertaken.
 Construction was extremely slow and the few kilometres to Whatoro were not open until 1 June 1914.
 World War I brought construction to an absolute halt, and when work began after the war, the final extension of the line was built and opened to Donnellys Crossing on 1 April 1923.

 In 1940, this isolated section of track was finally linked to the national network when the Dargaville Branch off the North Auckland Line reached Dargaville.
 However, the relocation and reconstruction of Dargaville's railway station was seen as required and this work took until 1943, when the Dargaville branch was officially opened as a connection to the North Auckland Line.